 Learn new skills for effective and efficient library research

-Our tutorials will help you save time and learn how to:
+Our tutorials will help you save time!
+Learn how to:

 - ProQuest Historical Newspapers is an archive of over 60 newspapers from all over the country and the world, including leading publications from jazz and theatre hubs like New York, Los Angeles, and Washington DC.
 These are helpful resources for reviews of records and performances, obituaries, and other articles that were contemporary with the performances and works you're researching.